hrishab-17/hrishab-s-sincere-apologies-to-Tannistha-/README.md

         const buttonsContainer = document.querySelector('.buttons');

         const sorryMessages = [
-            "I'm really sorry babe ❤️<br>Please forgive me 🥺", "I promise I'll never do it again 😢💕", "You mean the world to me 🌍💖",
-            "I can't stop thinking about how sorry I am 😭", "Please give me another chance 🙏❤️",
-            "I'll do anything to make it up to you 💝", "You're the most important person to me 🥰", "I messed up, but I love you so much 💕😔", "Life isn't the same without your smile 😢💖", "I promise to be better for you 🌟❤️", "Forgive me please?
-I'll buy you ice cream 🍦💕", "I'm so so so sorry baby 😭❤️",
+            "I'm really sorry tannnniiiii ❤️<br>Please forgive me baby pleaseeeee 🥺", "I promise I'll never do it again babe 😢💕", "You mean the world to me 🌍💖 and will always mean the world to me darling", "I can't stop thinking about how sorry I am tannistha😭", "Please give me another chance babe i will not disappoint you again 🙏❤️", "I'll do anything to make it up to you 💝", "You're the most important person to me 🥰", "I messed up, but I love you so much my sweetheart 💕😔", "Life isn't the same without you babe i feel so lonely 😢💖", "I promise to be better for you 🌟❤️", "Forgive me please?
+I'll buy you lichis and kinderjoy babeee🍊🍊🍊💕", "I'm so so so sorry baby 😭❤️",
-            "You deserve the world and I'll give it to you 🌹💖", "Pretty please with a cherry on top? 🍒🥺", "I'll never let you down again, I promise 💍❤️" ];
+            "You deserve the world and I'll give it to you 🌹💖", "Pretty please with a cherry on top? 🍒🥺", "I'll never let you down again, I promise 💍❤️" "COMEBACK TANNISTHA FOLLOW ME BACK AND LETS SORT IT OUT DARLING PLEASE😣" ];

         let currentMessageIndex = 0;